bluecaret/family-cookbook/docs/recipe/tuna-egg-donburi.md

   - bowl
   - rice
 excerpt: 'Tuna fish w/ mayo, scrambled eggs, candied onions, optional veggies.
 Place on top of a bowl of rice, barely, lettuce or spinach.'
+noRecipe: 'Tuna fish w/ mayo, scrambled eggs, candied onions, optional veggies.
+Place on top of a bowl of rice, barely, lettuce or spinach.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Tuna fish w/ mayo, scrambled eggs, candied onions, optional veggies.
-Place on top of a bowl of rice, barely, lettuce or spinach.